vildapavlicek/pagser/01_intro.md

 3. `CustomerDetails` returns single `message`

 gRPC also supports bidirectional streaming whose signature would be `rpc BiStreamingRpc (stream BiStreamingRequest) returns (stream BiStreamingResponse)`.

+# Closing words
+That's all for this introductory chapter.
+In the next one we will make custom build script to generate Rust code from our `customer_service.proto` file which will contain our structs and traits that we will use to create service that can be registered with gRPC server.